RISCfuture/StreamingCSV/Sources/StreamingCSV/Documentation.docc/DataSources.md

 When reading from network sources:

 - `URLDataSource` downloads the entire file before processing begins
-- `AsyncBytesDataSource` with `URLSession.bytes` provides true streaming but buffers data for compatibility
+- `AsyncBytesDataSource` with `URLSession.bytes` streams data incrementally
+- For chunk-based streaming from network responses, use ``CSVRowStream``
 - Consider file size and network conditions when choosing an approach

 ### Advanced Data Sources